Office phone: 610-328-8162

 A comparative reading of one of the books we’re reading in class combined with one work we will not read.
 Please include any draft paper copies with comments, or attach the documents with comments tracked by "track changes."

-Read and comment on the rough draft of someone else’s paper written for the class.
+Read and comment on the rough draft of someone else’s project.
+Make sure you write down the comments or at least make an outline of them.
 If the paper really seems perfect, comment on the things you like about it.
 SAVE the comments you got from another person.

 Do not throw away the comments you got from someone else!!!
 Instead, attach them to the final draft, or include those documents as attachments to e-mail to me.